Mastering Vocabulary Word Walls in Secondary ELA

 The more students are exposed to or hear a word aloud, the better.
 In fact, according to a study by Neuman and Wright (2014), only 20% of students who heard a word three times remembered it.
 They found that after 24 repetitions of the word, the majority (80%) of students successfully remembered what it means.

-• As a warm up activity, have students engage in a brief 5 minute discussion using a vocabulary word and give them a starter to do so.
+• As a warm up activity, have students engage in a brief 5 minute discussion using a vocabulary term and give them a starter to do so.
 Emphasize that they must use the starter to begin in order to ensure they are repeatedly hearing/saying the word.
 For example…Say: “Turn to your partner and begin a discussion using this starter: One example of an object accelerating is…

 • Play the example/non-example game with students.
 Show students a sentence on the board, and ask them to say the vocabulary word if it is an example of the word.
-For example: If you think the sentence is an example of interior, say “interior”On their vacation, the family visited a lake in the middle of Montana.
+For example: If you think the sentence is an example of interior, say “interior. ”On their vacation, the family visited a lake in the middle of Montana.”

 Help students understand that they have a way to apply the vocabulary word by prompting them to describe their own experiences.
 For example: Say: “Have you ever arranged something in an array?
 How did you do it?”
+By talking through the process, repetition will naturally occur.

 Write the words.

 Use the two-column note strategy to break down vocabulary definitions into memorable chunks/phrases.
 All you need is to make two columns on a Google Document.
+You could also make a pretty design in Canva—or students can.

 For example, use the word “telescope.”
 (Add the word in the first column with its definition.)
 In the second column, brainstorm memorable connections to the word: